hks-epod/peri/README.md

 3. ~~Does that nested JSON make sense?~~
 4. ~~Convert `.csv` into nested `.json`.~~ See `json-prep.html` for the actual conversion.
 5. First go at MetricsGraphics.js.
+6. Is the JSON in the right format for MetricsGraphics?
+7. `alldata.json`: convert object into array of objects?
+8. `alldata.json`: `"item": d.itm`?